Set up and Locate.

 Each larva will eventually change to a pupa and will remain like that until the following year when they emerge as an adult to start the cycle again.

 The image below shows mud lined cells built by Mason Bees, each supplied with a mixture of pollen and nectar, in tunnels seen in our Solitary Bee Observation Hive.
 Two different species are using different sized tunnels here.

 Management and maintenance.

-The management of the hive is a matter of personal choice.
+The management of the hive is not necessary but can be done, it is a matter of personal choice.

 Once sited, the hive and the bees can be left to get on with what they do best.